← Back to all work

 Concept to Figma in three phases

-The project moved through three distinct phases, each building on the last — using Claude as a design and product thinking partner throughout.
+The project moved through three distinct phases using Claude as a design and product thinking partner throughout.

 1